 — Sun Tzu, “The Art of War”

 Your tactics are your roadmap.
-More specifically, they’re your marketing and sales plan, your product plan, your team, and your business partners.
-They’re everything that you’re going to do to implement your strategy.
+More specifically, they’re your marketing and sales plan, your product plan, the people you choose to be on your team, and the partners you choose to work with.
+Tactics are all the specific choices you make and tasks you do to implement your strategy.

 Alignment is critical